-- Process should always have some room for changes.
+- The process should always have some room for changes.

 Agile follows some principles which are:

-- Team should prioritize customer satisfaction and be ready to accept changes.
+- The team should prioritize customer satisfaction and be ready to accept changes.

 - It is pivotal for the team to deliver a quality product at the end of the life cycle.

-- Steady flow of communication between the customer and the development team helps in maintaining clarity and is key to success.
+- A steady flow of communication between the customer and the development team helps in maintaining clarity and is key to success.

 - The only measure of progress is a working piece of software.

-- Team should strive for excellence and put in their best efforts, every time.
+- The team should strive for excellence and put in their best efforts, every time.
 This significantly boosts the quality of deliverables.

 - Appreciation motivates the team and in return, they go the extra mile to maintain a sustainable development pace.

 Benefits of Agile Software Development –